Anthrocon/www/content/Tips & Guides - Budgeting/guides/deals-services-to-cut-costs/index.md

 ## Transportation & Parking

 ***Here’s an important one if you are staying at a further hotel***: Anthrocon is chartering [shuttle buses](/shuttle-buses) to transport attendees to and from the convention center and your partnered hotel, **free of charge**.
 These buses will also come with a tracking system so you’ll be able to see where the shuttle bus is, and how long it will take to get to your hotel.
-For more information on the shuttle buses and route maps, see our [At The Convention page](/at-the-convention#shuttle).
+For more information on the shuttle buses and route maps, see our [Shuttle Buses page](/shuttle-buses).

 If you’re driving to the city, you might be looking for a place to park for the weekend without having to pay a hefty premium.
 Pittsburgh has many different options for public parking lots that allow for cheaper overnight parking, with many of them in covered garages that are monitored.
 This will help you save a good chunk of change rather than having to always valet park your vehicle, unless you’ve got a need to access your car frequently.
 We’ve got a list of some nearby parking lots that attendees have used in the past, which you can [access on Google Maps](https://www.google.com/maps/d/u/0/viewer?ll=40.44194598380221%2C-79.9980669&mid=17unBdeSNoGpgAQtNXWvszGHmZtnXCQmE&z=16).
 Please note that Anthrocon does not currently have any sort of deals or discount partnerships with any parking garages or lots.